 Author, A. (Year, Month Day).
 Title of material [Description of material].
-Name of collection Call number, Box number, File name or number, etc.).
+Name of collection all number, Box number, File name or number, etc.).
 Name of Repository, Location.

-Use square brackets when the information does not appear on the document.
-Use question marks to indicate uncertainty or omissions (names, dates, etc.).
+When the information does not appear on the document use question marks to indicate uncertainty or omissions (names, dates, etc.).